-- ▶ Going back to the required $\frac{E_b}{N_0}$ of 13 dB calculated in previous section, we observe that using BPS without coding we need to waste 13 dB (20 times) more power than is theoretically foreseen. - As an example, it means that instead of charging your mobile phone every 24 hours, you need to charge it every 1.2 hours. - The cost of reducing power consumption is an increase in bandwidth requirement and coding and decoding complexity.
-We will talk about this during the course. - Now that we have talked about the WHY of coding, let's talk briefly about the HOW.
-This gives us a preview of what we will be talking about in the rest of the course.
+Going back to the required $\frac{E_b}{N_0}$ of 13 dB calculated in previous section, we observe that using BPS without coding we need to waste 13 dB (20 times) more power than is theoretically foreseen.
+This means that, for example, in case of mobile communication, our handset will be much bigger and will consume 20 times more power.
+So, instead of charging every 23 hours, you need to charge your phone every 1.2 hours.